snipem/simulator_autostart/README.md

 ## Usage

-Simply run the compiled executable of `simracing_autostart`.
+Simply run the compiled executable of `simulator_autostart`.
 The program will automatically detect the defined processes and start the associated applications when needed.

 ## Logging